 The cost of your slice of the company pie depends on the size of the company and the cost per share.
 For example, if you want to buy a 50% share of a £100 stock, this will cost you £50.
 But if you wanted to spend £75 on the same stock, you’d have a fractional share worth 75%.

+If your broker allows you to purchase fractional shares, it doesn’t really matter how how the price of a single share is.
 Fun fact – Berkshire Hathaway (BRK.A), Warren Buffett’s investing company, has the most expensive share price in the world.
-At the time of writing, a single Berkshire Hathaway Class A shares costs over $500,000 (roughly £396,000)!
+At the time of writing, a single Berkshire Hathaway Class A shares costs over $600,000 (roughly £475,000)!

 Fractional shares also allow investors with limited funds to start investing.
 One of the best ways to manage risk in a portfolio is to diversify.
 A difficult task if you can only afford one share.
-Buying fractional shares allows you to still split your funds across a portfolio of companies on a smaller scale.
+Buying fractional shares allows you to split your funds across a portfolio of companies on a smaller scale.

-Where to buy fractional shares
+Where can you buy fractional shares?

 You can buy fractional shares on certain investing platforms – we’ve listed some major ones below.
 Some platforms also allow you to invest in fractional shares through exchange traded funds (ETFs).